Want the perfect workout program?

 This applies to athletics too.
 Your gluteus maximus powers movements like sprints, jumping, shuffling, acceleration and deceleration when shifting movements, and the list goes on.
 So, if you want to be powerful and explosive, you need strong glutes.

-It’s not just about being strong, powerful and explosive when moving either.
-Your gluteus maximus and its two siblings play a key role in injury prevention, bracing impact, having good posture, hip stability, and maintaining a healthy low back.
+It’s not just about being strong, powerful, and explosive when moving either.
+Your gluteus maximus and its two siblings (the glute medius and gluteus minimus) play a key role in injury prevention, bracing impact, having good posture, hip stability, and maintaining a healthy low back.

 All in all, the gluteus maximus is not the biggest muscle and one of the strongest muscles in your body for no reason.
 It has a lot of important responsibilities, and the stronger they are, the better you will move, feel, and look.